Mattress comparisons – How to

 We can also see that the combined upholstery weights differ between 3250 GSM and 4600 GSM.
 A difference of quite a substantial 1350 GSM.
 There is also a model with an unknown quantity of upholstery weight!
 This requires further information from the retailer – it may be that this upholstery weight will come in greater than 4600 GSM or it may turn out that it is less than 3250 GSM, in which case you will be able to discard that model also from your considerations.

-All we are looking at now is the upholstery everything between the spring unit and the fabric on top of the mattress.
+Once you’re at this stage you’re really just comparing upholstery, everything between the spring unit and the fabric on top of the mattress.
 As of now, all you know about the above mattresses are that they contain similar components.
 You need to understand which components are considered ‘good’ and which are considered ‘less than good’.
-You can only do this if you know what’s what.
-We have created a Vi-spring comparison article to give you an idea of similar feels between our range and theirs.
+You can only do this if you know what’s what which is where considerations on upholstery need to be looked at.
+You can view our super-detailed guide here.